 Driftwood softens water by releasing acids that depollute carbonate compounds.
 This element is associated with the downside of changing the color of the water to tea-colored.

-However, it is an effective softening agent since it acts by releasing tannic acid that boosts fish’ immune systems by guarding them against fungal diseases.
+However, it is an effective softening agent since it releases tannic acid that boosts fish’s immune systems by guarding them against fungal diseases.

 4. Reverse Osmosis (RO)